 The Mount Carmel Connector would extend north and west from Interstate 91 at Bailey Street in North Haven to Route 10 near Ives Street in Hamden.

 By 1964, planners had arrived at a location and treatment for the Connector close to what was eventually built.
 A semi-directional three-level "T" interchange would be built at I-91, with ramps from the Connector to Bailey Street; this was built as planned.
 A nonstandard interchange involving a divided Dixwell Avenue at State Street was not built as planned; instead, a more conventional set of hook ramps were built at Dixwell Avenue and Devine Street.
+Public hearings were held in December 1965 and October 1970.

 A partial interchange was planned at the Wilbur Cross Parkway.
 There is no interchange at all today: the only place in Connecticut where two freeways cross with no access between them.
 The original plan would have provided three ramps: